Cost summary: 7 weeks in Greece

 Sources of income

-So far we have been traveling using our savings, since we don’t have any regular salaries after leaving our jobs.
+Until recently, we have been traveling using only our savings, since we don’t have any regular salaries after leaving our jobs.
 When in Greece, we accomplished and invoiced the first small customer project through our company, and more assignments are ongoing, so slowly we are building new sources of income.

-We also have our apartment back in our home town rented out, so we get some monthly rental income.
+We also have our apartment back in Finland rented out now, so we get some monthly rental income.
 However, we also have a mortgage, so the rental income basically goes fully to our bank.
-Our target is that at some point the projects that we do as digital nomads, together with interest income, are enough to cover the expenses of nomad life and traveling.
+Our target is that at some point the projects that we do as digital nomads, together with investment and rental income, are enough to cover the expenses of nomad life and traveling.

 New form of money matters posts

 The previous money matter posts, from 2017, were made on monthly basis.
 From now on we are focusing on one country at the time in these posts.
 This should be more informative way, and make it easier to compare the costs between different destinations.
-We will also keep on reporting the monthly costs in Facts and Figures -page, and will add monthly archives for the short sum-ups and cost graphs.
+We will also keep on reporting the monthly costs in Finances -page, by adding short cost summary reports each month.

 Any thoughts about travel costs or the price level of Greece?
 Share them in comment section below!